California Psalms

 12 Am I thought of by my tender friend while seated in my tired

-13 A cloud consumed me, penned me in its womb moisture,
+13 A cloud consumed me, penned me in its clammy gut,

 14 The cloud knows the secret.